rootsongjc/awesome-cloud-native/README.md

 - [cri-tools](https://github.com/kubernetes-incubator/cri-tools) - CLI and validation tools for Kubelet Container Runtime Interface (CRI) .
 - [devspace](https://github.com/covexo/devspace) - Cloud Native Software Development with Kubernetes and Docker - simply run "devspace up" in any of your projects and start coding directly on top of Kubernetes (works with minikube, self-hosted and cloud-based clusters) [https://devspace-cloud.com](https://devspace-cloud.com/)
 - [docker-elk](https://github.com/deviantony/docker-elk) - The ELK stack powered by Docker and Compose.
+- [docker-pushrm](https://github.com/christian-korneck/docker-pushrm) - A Docker CLI plugin that that lets you push the README.md file from the current directory to Docker Hub.
+Also supports Quay and Harbor.
 - [dockersh](https://github.com/Yelp/dockersh) - A shell which places users into individual docker containers.
 - [dotmesh](https://github.com/dotmesh-io/dotmesh) - dotmesh (dm) is like git for your data volumes (databases, files etc) in Docker and Kubernetes [https://dotmesh.com](https://dotmesh.com/)
 - [draft](https://github.com/Azure/draft) - A tool for developers to create cloud-native applications on Kubernetes.